ClickHouse/terraform-provider-clickhouse/docs/resources/service.md

 - `idle_timeout_minutes` (Number) Set minimum idling timeout (in minutes).
 Available only for 'production' services.
 Must be greater than or equal to 5 minutes.
 - `max_total_memory_gb` (Number) Maximum total memory of all workers during auto-scaling in Gb.
 Available only for 'production' services.
 Must be a multiple of 12 and lower than 360 for non paid services or 720 for paid services.
 - `min_total_memory_gb` (Number) Minimum total memory of all workers during auto-scaling in Gb.
 Available only for 'production' services.
 Must be a multiple of 12 and greater than 24.
 - `num_replicas` (Number) Number of replicas for the service.
-Can only be specified for an existing service.
 Available only for 'production' services.
 Must be between 3 and 20.
 Contact support to enable this feature.
 - `password` (String, Sensitive) Password for the default user.
 One of either `password` or `password_hash` must be specified.
 - `password_hash` (String, Sensitive) SHA256 hash of password for the default user.
 One of either `password` or `password_hash` must be specified.
 - `private_endpoint_ids` (List of String) List of private endpoint IDs